 Forced hot air systems are also subject to something known as parasitic heat loss.
 Because the air from the furnace and air handler has to travel through a series of tubes to get to its intended room, there are many opportunities for it to leak wherever there are small openings in the ducts.
 Also, the ducts for this type of system often travel through cold attics or basements, increasing the chance that heat will be lost as the warm air travels to the rooms in your home.

 The warm air released by forced-air systems either pumps out through grates in the ceiling, where it tends to stay, or it shoots out of vents in the floor and flies quickly up to the ceiling.
 The result is stratification—a situation where the top of your room is warm (sometimes as much as 10 degrees warmer) and the center and bottom part of your room is cooler.
 This means you’ll turn your thermostat up higher to get the heat to reach the portion of the room in which you actually live.
 All this air movement also has the paradoxical effect of cooling you.
 Think about being outside in the sun on a cool day.
 You might feel comfortable in a short-sleeved shirt until a breeze blows.
 Forced hot air systems create breezes in your home all the time.

 Finally, it is difficult to create zones with a forced hot air system.
 As a result, you have to heat your entire home to one temperature, or, if you have a dual-floor system, you have to heat an entire level.
 Because you might need heat only in the few rooms you occupy the most, you are effectively throwing money away by warming empty spaces.

-The Energy Benefits of Radiant Floor Heating
+The Benefits of Radiant Heat